 What Will Happen To Harry & Meghan When Prince William Is King?

 Since the day Prince Harry and Meghan Markle, the Duke and Dutchess of Sussex, announced on Instagram they were stepping back from royal duties in 2020, an announcement colloquially called "Megxit," they have been in a bad spot with the royal family.
 They now have brand deals and multiple Netflix shows, and this pursuit of money, according to royal expert Peter Hunt, is not compatible with the House of Windsor and the monarchy's brand.
-It would be, he says in the documentary "Harry & Megan: The Great Divide" (via Real Royalty), a case of the California couple "having their cake and eating it" too.
+As he said in the documentary "Harry & Megan: The Great Divide" (via Real Royalty), it would be a case of the pair "having their cake and eating it" too.

 Advertisement